yong/lost-language-of-the-machines/README.md

 ## Table of Contents
 1. One and Zero (Released)

 _Is 'Archaeology Principles: Controlled Silicon of the Past' (APCSP) class as dull as it is rumored?
-Follow Flamey and Starlaxverse to figure out_
+Follow Flamey and Starlaxverse to figure out..._

 2. ASCII (In progress)

+_It turns out, in the very old days, 128 numbers was all it took to create every message and game on computers..._

 3. Color and Image (Planned)
 4. Logic Gate (Planned)
 5. Machine Code (Planned)